Solstice-Protocol/SolsticeProtocol/README.md

 ## Key Innovation

-**Self-Sovereign Identity on Solana**: Inspired by Self Protocol on Celo, Solstice brings browser-based, privacy-preserving identity verification to Solana's ecosystem.
+**Self-Sovereign Identity on Solana**: Solstice brings browser-based, privacy-preserving identity verification to Solana's ecosystem.
 Users scan their mAadhaar QR code once, and the system automatically generates all necessary zero-knowledge proofs locally in their browser—no personal data ever leaves their device.

 ## Core Features